besscampbell/PierresVenderTracker/README.md

 ## Description

-  Independent project for Epicodus using C# and .NET framework utilizing MVC routes with RESTful conventions and an object within an object.
+  Independent project for Epicodus using C# and .NET framework utilizing MVC routes with RESTful conventions and an objects within an object.
+A site built for Pierre to keep track of his vendors and their orders.

 ## Setup/Installation Requirements